MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/pidtagmessagedeliverytime-canonical-property.md

 api_type:
 - HeaderDef
 ms.assetid: 4f9d44f2-4faa-4f16-9e33-22f80c17db85
-description: "Contains the date and time when a message was delivered."
+description: "Contains the date and time when a message was delivered.
+This property describes the time the message was stored at the server."
 ---

 # PidTagMessageDeliveryTime Canonical Property